natansevero/100-days-of-code-r1/README.md

 ### R1D32

 I started a new project with React.
 This time is a Billing Cycle application.
 And today, I created the back-end application and do the front-end application configuration

+### R1D33

+I created the components: header, menu, sideMenu and footer.
+I defined too the Routes for Dashboard and BillingCycle components of the Billing Cycle application